 Erase your Mac and reinstall macOS

-If the error still appears after running First Aid, the last way is to erase the Mac hard drive and reinstall macOS.
+If the error still appears after running First Aid, the last way is to format Macintosh hard drive and reinstall macOS.
 Remember to back up your Mac before erasing it.

 To wipe a Mac, you can follow these steps: